ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 This section describes how to use Gateway event logs for traceability reporting.

-`EVENT_LOG_INPUT`: Used to turn on or off the event log input for the Traceability agent.
+`EVENT_LOG_INPUT`: Used to turn on or off the event log input for the Traceability Agent.
 Defaulted is `true`, set to false when using [open traffic](#sourcing-gateway-traffic-from-open-traffic-files).
 `EVENT_LOG_PATHS`: List all API Gateway event log files (absolute path) the beat will listen to.
 It could be a single file if there is only one Gateway installed on the machine, or multiple files if several Gateways are installed on the same machine.

 Single Gateway - explicit file name: